Corporate website of Orient Corporation

 Strategy

 In the Medium-Term Management Plan, we have positioned sustainability as a high-level management strategy concept that is at the heart of management.
-In this context, we defined materialities as critical issues that need to be prioritized in order to realize our vision and society in ten years' time, and formulated key strategies to solve these key issues using the backcasting approach.
-One of the materialities is "Achieving a Decarbonized and Circular Society", and we aim to contribute to solving social issues, including climate change, through the steady implementation of our key strategies.
+In this context, we defined materialities as important issues to be addressed as a priority in achieving our Envisioned Society and Vision in 10 years' time and formulated key strategies to solve these key issues using the backcasting approach.
+One of the materialities is "Achieving a Decarbonized and Circular Society", and we aim to contribute to solving social issues, including climate change and natural capital conservation through the steady implementation of our key strategies.

 Scope